Developer Interface

 Those are really the only two use cases that Twiddla needs to be involved in.

-Naturally, you'll want to associate that SessionID with whatever objects it makes sense
+Naturally, you'll want to associate that SessionID

 to stick it onto, and you'll probably want to build some sort of invite system, but